Anshul-007/HyprLock_installer/README.md

 2. **Installer with Preview**
 3. **Advanced Installer**

-`Note`: Dynamic wallpaper only works on Hyde project
+`Note`: Dynamic wallpaper style works best on Hyde project

 These scripts allow you to apply different styles to your Hyprlock configuration with options to preview styles before applying them.